Skype vs Grasshopper

 - Inbound vs Outbound Calling Skype is great for outbound calling while Grasshopper focuses on inbound calls.
 Skype can help a company save money on outbound calls, especially on international calls.
 Grasshopper focuses on giving businesses the ability to sound professional when taking inbound calls from prospective or current customers.

 - VoIP-based While Skype is internet-based (VOIP), Grasshopper is based on actual phone networks.
 VoIP requires you to have a strong internet connection to use the phone service.
 You can use Skype to call mobile or land line phones, but you’d have to opt for a paid plan.

 - Phone numbers Skype currently offers SkypeIn numbers, allowing you to get inbound calls through Skype.
 SkypeIn numbers are local numbers and include voicemail and call forwarding.
-Grasshopper allows you to have toll free or local numbers for your business and includes features like auto-attendant, voicemail extensions, after-hours settings and more.
+Grasshopper allows you to have toll free or local numbers for your business and includes features like auto-attendant, voicemail extensions, SMS for business, after-hours settings, and more.

 Using Skype With Grasshopper